 - Door and Window Casings: Highlight architectural openings and create visual interest.

-- Panel Moldings and Chair Rails: Add texture and style to walls.
+- Panel Moldings and chair rails: Add texture and style to walls.

-In luxury houses, trim is not just functional it is a design feature.
+In luxury houses, trim is not just functional; it is a design feature.
 Properly selected and installed trim can transform a simple room into a refined, cohesive space.

 Benefits of Interior Trim for Luxury Houses